nilearn/nilearn/doc/haxby_decoding.rst

 - we first get the support vectors of the SVC and revert the feature selection mechanism
 - we remove the mask
-- then we overlay our previousely-computed, mean image with our support vectors
+- then we overlay our previously-computed, mean image with our support vectors

 .. figure:: auto_examples/images/plot_haxby_decoding_1.png
    :target: auto_examples/plot_haxby_decoding.html